Dover Water Resources Information

 Ensuring ongoing appropriate conservation measures is important to Dover’s long-term sustainability as the Town has limited infrastructure to provide water and wastewater services that residents depend on.
 Nearly seventy percent (70%) of residential dwellings in Dover are served by private wells.
 Almost thirty percent (30%) of the remaining dwellings are served by the Aquarion Water Company.
 The Town of Dover owns a limited amount of water infrastructure, which Aquarion Water Company uses for distribution to serve approximately 70 additional users.
-There is a limited number of properties whose water is supplied by the Towns of Natick or Walpole.
+A limited number of properties receive their water supply from the Towns of Natick or Walpole.

 Dover's Public Water Supplier

 Aquarion Water Company (Aquarion) is a public water supplier who services approximately one third of Dover residences.
 As a public water supplier Aquarion is regulated by two State agencies: Massachusetts Department of Environmental Protection for water quality and Department of Public Utilities for rates.